Being a black belt in finance means to have a net worth of a million dollars.

 What is your fighting style?
-(Career path from first dollar ever made to present).
+(Career path from the first dollar ever made to present).

-I credit my early career decisions for the success in growing my income.
-When I took my first job in the U.S. at a consulting group based in the Northeast, it didn’t take me long to realize that many of the American born employees didn’t want to travel to middle America.
+I credit my early career decisions for success in growing my income.
+When I took my first job in the U.S. at a consulting group based in the Northeast, it didn’t take me long to realize that many American-born employees didn’t want to travel to middle America.

 As an immigrant, I didn’t have family in the U.S. and little affinity for the Northeast.
-I showed my flexibility by taking the assignments in Missouri or Minnesota or other less desirable locations.
-Not only would I take on the role, but also I would often move to the location, which showed the client that I was invested in their success.
-Clients loved it and provided positive feedback to my employer which helped with annual raises and bonuses
+I showed my flexibility by taking the assignments in Missouri or Minnesota, or other less desirable locations.
+I would take on the role, but I would often move to the location, which showed the client that I was invested in their success.
+Clients loved it and provided positive feedback to my employer, which helped with annual raises and bonuses.

-It also set me up for a big move to Silicon Valley, where I would see a significant jump in salary.
-In fact, over a period of time, I was in a position to not only negotiate my salary but also how my salary would be paid.
-For high-income earners; I would highly recommend this strategy of pursuing a Deferred Compensation Plan to save on taxes.
+It also set me up for a big move to Silicon Valley, where I would see a significant salary jump.
+In fact, over a period of time, I was able to negotiate my salary and how my salary would be paid.
+I would highly recommend this strategy of pursuing a Deferred Compensation Plan to save on taxes for high-income earners.

-When we talk about fighting style; it might be an unpopular opinion but everyone needs to realize that life is unfair.
+When we talk about fighting style, it might be an unpopular opinion, but everyone needs to realize that life is unfair.
 Always think of yourself as the underdog in the fight.
-You can either complain about it or you can figure out what is my unfair advantage and how can I use it.
+You can either complain about it or figure out why unfair advantage and how you can use it.

 Being an immigrant and not knowing anyone was a big disadvantage for me.
-But I turned it around by being flexible and figuring out how I could provide value to my client.
-In a similar manner, I am hoping that many readers try to carry out some introspection and leverage their unfair advantage.
+But I turned it around by being flexible and figuring out how I could provide my client value.
+Similarly, I hope that many readers try to carry out some introspection and leverage their unfair advantage.

-My black belt journey took a lot longer due to the fact that I was an immigrant working on a visa.
-The challenge with the US visa system is that your visa is tied to your employer, unlike Canada or Australia where it is tied to you and your skills.
+My black belt journey took a lot longer because I was an immigrant working on a visa.
+The US visa system's challenge is that your visa is tied to your employer, unlike Canada or Australia, where it is tied to you and your skills.

 So you can’t switch jobs easily since every new employer needs to file papers with USCIS to get another working visa for you.
 Anyone who has dealt with any government agency knows how long that takes!
 As a result, many firms would not be willing to wait.